SlavnicN/MeinBrain/eSov Project Brainstorm.md

     - Network of node that "work" to provide the different shares that will be used to recover the password

-## Idea

-- instead of having a false questions system, it would be better to have a reputation system that is updated for each question distributed.
-Auto regulated score and no need to send false tx.

-- Instead of question, having your key send to a number of agent and and adjust the reputation system by there reactivity

 - ToRead:
     - https://vault12.com/
     - https://tide.org/